The generalized Phillips' spectra and new dissipation function for wind-driven seas: Introduction

-In this paper we use the extension of the wave turbulence theory \cite{NewellZakharov2008} for explaining the authentic Phillips' spectrum $\omega^{-5}$ as a result of competition of wave-wave resonant interactions and inherently nonlinear dissipative processes.
+In this paper we use the extension of the wave turbulence theory by \cite{NewellZakharov2008} for explaining the authentic Phillips' spectrum $\omega^{-5}$ as a result of competition of wave-wave resonant interactions and inherently nonlinear dissipative processes.
 The new dissipation function can be found in physically consistent way as one corresponding to the generalized Phillips' spectrum.
 This new dissipation function has remarkable features.
 First, the balance of wave-wave resonances and nonlinear dissipation fixes the dissipation rate for the classic Phillips spectrum $\omega^{-5}$.
 This surprising result is in dramatic contrast with conventional Phillips model where the dissipation rate is assumed to be arbitrary.
-Secondly, in the generalized Phillips model of this paper the new dissipation absorbs completely the spectral energy flux directed to infinitely high wave numbers.
+Secondly, within the new model of this paper the dissipation absorbs completely the spectral energy flux directed to infinitely high wave numbers.
 Thus, the extended wave turbulence approach appears to be able to describe the whole range of wave scales and explain different exponents of the observed wave spectra \citep{Liu1988,Liu1989}.

 In \S~2 we give basic equations and necessary comments to the concept of the generalized Phillips' spectra.
 A simple isotropic model of the generalized Phillips spectrum of deep water waves is discussed in \S~3.
-Stationary and self-similar solutions for this model are analyzed as a basis for further comparison with results of simulations of the extended kinetic equation for deep water waves.
-Numerical simulation of wind-wave spectra within the kinetic equation with the new dissipation function are presented in \S~4.
+Stationary and self-similar solutions for this model are analyzed as a basis for further comparison with results of simulations.
+Results of the simulations of wind-wave spectra within the kinetic equation with the new dissipation function are presented in \S~4.
 Discussion and conclusions are given in \S~5.